Formula 1 expands grid to add new American team for 2026 season

 Walter is the chief executive of financial services firm Guggenheim Partners and the controlling owner of both the World Series champion Los Angeles Dodgers and Premier League club Chelsea.

 “We’re excited to partner with General Motors in bringing a dynamic presence to Formula 1,” Towriss said.
-“Together, we’re assembling a world-class team that will embody American innovation and deliver unforgettable moments to race fans around the world.’’
+“Together, we’re assembling a world-class team that will embody American innovation and deliver unforgettable moments to race fans around the world.”

 Mario Andretti, the 1978 F1 world champion, will have an ambassador role with Cadillac F1.
 But his son, Michael, will have no official position with the organization now that he has scaled back his involvement with Andretti Global.